bcgov/gcpe-news-media-proxy/OpenShift/README.md

 Before you deploy your local build configurations ...

-The application uses .Net 2.0 s2i images for the builds.
+The application uses .Net Core s2i images for the builds.
 In the pathfinder environment these components utilize the `dotnet-20-rhel7` image which is available at registry.access.redhat.com/dotnet/dotnet-20-rhel7.
 For local builds this image can still be downloaded, however you will receive errors during any builds (Docker builds) that try to use `yum` to install any additional packages.

 To resolve this issue the project defines builds for `dotnet-20-runtime-centos7` and `dotnet-20-centos7`; which at the time of writing were not available in image form.
 The `dotnet-20-centos7` s2i image is the CentOS equivalent of the `dotnet-20-rhel7` s2i image that can be used for local development.
 These two images are not used in the Pathfinder environment and exist only to be used in a local environment.